mindwarrior/Learn-React/readme.md

 #### Closures in JS
 Technically, any function where you are using variables defined outside the scope of the function is a closure.
-Closure are the functions with preserved data.
+Closure are the functions which can remember the previous run.
+We can return functions as output of functions.

 ```javascript
 function addTo(passed) {